krzysu/elm-sokoban-player/README.md

 - `Level`

-Intermediary structure to standardize all entry formats. `id` is a `UrlEncodedLevel`
+Intermediary structure to standardize all entry formats. `id` is a `EncodedLevel`

 ```
 level : Level